dinau/zig-platformer/README.md

 # zig-platformer
-Writing a 2D Platform Game in LuaJIT with  Zig language
+Writing a 2D Platform Game in Zig language with SDL